• Skip to Content

 Biography

-Constance Cook is teaching professor of music in music in general studies and director of the Music in General Studies program at the Indiana University Jacobs School of Music.
+Constance Cook is teaching professor of music and director of the Music in General Studies program at the Indiana University Jacobs School of Music.

 • Faculty Directory